HealthSamurai/documentation/tutorials/sdc-with-custom-resources.md

 # SDC with Custom Resources

-{% hint style="warning" %}
-This is an ALPHA (preview) feature of Aidbox, which was published to collect users feedback.
-It's available now on 0.4.2-SNAPSHOT Devbox and on edge cluster in the cloud.
-{% endhint %}

 Sometimes FHIR granularity is too small to collect patient data from user interfaces.
 For example, when a physician or a nurse records vital signs in terms of FHIR, they produce a bundle of observations.
 How to save this data to a FHIR server?
 How to keep track that this data was collected on the Vitals Form?

 One option is to build a transaction bundle with a provenance on the client side and send it to the transaction endpoint.
 But with this approach it is rather problematic to track data back; update or delete it as a whole.